 Audit Committee

 The president shall request volunteers to form an audit committee of 3 to 5 persons of the general membership.
 Executive board members who are not eligible signatories on an association’s checking account may serve on the audit committee.
-The majority of the committee shall be comprised of general members.
+General members shall comprise the majority of the committee.

 Duties